 Typical ozone smell description in one photo, not very pleasant.

-Ozone is a great thing when we are talking about it in the atmosphere.
-Up there ozone protects us from harmful UV rays.
-However, it is quite harmful for us (more specifically our lungs) if we are indirectly exposed to it.
-If you keep smelling the above-mentioned smells you can be sure that your air ionizer is emitting ozone.
-If you are asthmatic, have children or vitamin C & E deficiencies, you have to be especially more careful because you can develop health problems from ozone even more easily.
+Ozone is great when we are talking about it in the atmosphere.
+Up there, ozone protects us from harmful UV rays.
+However, it is pretty harmful to us (more specifically, our lungs) if we are indirectly exposed to it.
+If you keep smelling the above-mentioned smells, you can be sure that your air ionizer is emitting ozone.
+If you are asthmatic, have children, or have vitamin C & E deficiencies, you must be exceedingly more careful because you can develop health problems from ozone even more efficiently.

-Although the smell is usually all it takes to identify ozone, people can develop certain symptoms as well.
-These are coughing, tight feeling in the chest, throat irritation, wheezing and shortness of breath.
+Although the smell is usually all it takes to identify ozone, people can develop specific symptoms as well.
+These are coughing, tight feeling in the chest, throat irritation, wheezing, and shortness of breath.

 How to choose an air ionizer that will not smell?

 Up to now, you have learned what an air ionizer smell should look like and what is the actual (opposite experience) of many people.
 So, how do you go from here?
-First, you have to know the difference between an air ionizer, air purifier, and ozone generator.
+First, you must know the difference between an air ionizer, air purifier, and ozone generator.
 Seriously, many people mix these up.
-The main thing you have to know is all air ionizers are air purifiers, but not all air purifiers are necessarily air ionizers.
+You must know that all air ionizers are air purifiers, but not all air purifiers are necessarily air ionizers.
 Also, air ionizers are not the same as ozone generators.
-This last one might especially be confusing since many air ionizers actually do produce ozone.
-We have written a separate post on the difference between air ionizers and ozone generator here.
+This last one might especially be confusing since many air ionizers do produce ozone.
+We have written a separate post on the difference between air ionizers and ozone generators.

 - Does the air ionizer produce ozone?
 If yes, then you will probably smell that in the air.
 It depends on the amount of ozone the air ionizer emits.
 The higher the amount of ozone byproduct, the more intense the smell.
-Keep in mind that ozone is dangerous for health even in very small quantities.
+Remember that ozone is dangerous for health, even in very small quantities.
 For this reason, we would avoid it altogether, if possible.
 This is especially important for the above-mentioned groups that are more at risk.

 - How many negative ions does the air ionizer produce?
-In this case the more the better.
-We normally recommend at least 5 million negative ions per cubic centimeter, per second.
+In this case, the more, the better.
+We recommend at least 5 million negative ions per cubic centimeter per second.
 This is because there are a lot of harmful particles and odors in the air.
-So we need that many more negative ions for effective removal of air pollutants.
+So we need that many more negative ions to effectively remove air pollutants.
 More removed particles and odors = cleaner and fresher air.
 You can find more about this topic in our other post here.

 These two small, but important details, can be the difference between a good and bad investment.

-Air ionizers are a great thing to have, as they bring clean air and a fresh feeling into our homes.
+Air ionizers are great, as they bring clean air and a fresh feeling into our homes.
 But like most things, the devil is in the details.
 That fresh smell can quickly turn into an unpleasant burning electric smell.
 Now you know that the main reason for this foul smell is ozone.
-Some air ionizers produce less of it, some more of it, and some none of it.
+Some air ionizers produce less of it, some more, and some none.
 It depends on the technology used, and mainly the element of ionization (metal needle, plasma, membrane, carbon…).
 Always read the product description for ozone levels!

-Make sure to keep this small, yet important detail in mind before your next ionizer purchase.
-By doing so you will avoid the common mistake many people make before purchasing an air ionizer and later wonder what is that awful smell coming from their ionizers.
+Keep this small yet important detail in mind before your next ionizer purchase.
+Doing so will avoid the common mistake many people make before purchasing an air ionizer and later wonder what that awful smell is coming from their ionizers.

-For this purpose, I have already gone ahead and made a list of the top 5 best air ionizers for your home.
-I believe that these are the best you can currently get while minimizing the negatives.
+For this purpose, I have listed the top 5 best air ionizers for your home.
+I believe these are the best you can currently get while minimizing the negatives.
 Also, most of these on the list are ozone-free!